The Importance of Dynamic Range in Fiber Optic Links

 The 1 dB compression point (P1dB) is the power level at which the gain drops by 1 dB from its small signal value.

 The third order Intercept Point or IP3 is a theoretical point at which the third-order distortion signal amplitude equals the input signal.
 In a fiber optic link this is typically 12 dB above the P1dB.
 The calculation for SFDR is:

 SFDR = 2/3((P1dB+12) – (Thermal Noise Floor + Noise Figure of the link))

-Therefore the SFDR is affected by the P1dB and the nf of a fiber optic link.
-It is a useful measure to compare the performance of fiber optic links when looking at dynamic range.
+Therefore the SFDR is affected by the P1dB and the nf of a fiber optic link and is a useful measure to compare the performance of fiber optic links, when looking at dynamic range.